Presentation Sisters: Staten Island, New York

-The Presentation Convent of St. Michael's Church (New York City) was founded on 8 September 1874, by Mother Joseph Hickey of the Presentation Convent, Terenure, County Dublin, with two Sisters from that convent, two from Clondalkin, one from Tuam, and five postulants.
+The Presentation Convent of St. Michael's Church (New York City) was founded on 8 September 1874, by Mother Mary Joseph Hickey of the Presentation Convent, Terenure, County Dublin, with two Sisters from that convent, two from Clondalkin, one from Tuam, and five postulants.
 Father Arthur J. Donnelly, the founding pastor of St. Michael's Church as its school building neared completion, went to Ireland in February 1874 to invite the Presentation Sisters to take charge of the girls' department.
 Upon the Sisters' agreeing, Paul Cardinal Cullen, Archbishop of Dublin, applied to the Holy See for the necessary authorization for the Sisters to leave Ireland and proceed to New York, which was accorded by Pope Pius IX.
-In 1884, Mother Mary Joseph Magdalen, Mother Mary Teresa Reynolds, and four other Sisters from the New York group took charge of St. Michael's Home, Greenridge, Staten Island, where soon over two hundred destitute children were cared for.
+In 1884, Mary Joseph Magdalen, Mary Teresa Reynolds, and four other Sisters from the New York group took charge of St. Michael's Home, Greenridge, Staten Island, where soon hundreds of destitute children were cared for.
 This became the home of the newly established Sisters of the Presentation of Staten Island, which became its own congregation on 1 May 1890.
 (Others from the early New York community developed into today's Presentation Sisters of New Windsor.)

 In 1921–1922, the Staten Island congregation began educating young local students at St. Ann's Church, St. Clare's Church, and Our Lady Help of Christians.
-By the 1950s, a dozen locations were served by more than 125 Presentation Sisters of Staten Island, larger than any other Presentation community in their first two centuries.
+By the 1950s, a dozen locations were served by more than 120 Presentation Sisters of Staten Island, larger than any other Presentation community in their first two centuries.
 In the 1960s, they were instrumental in establishing Countess Moore High School.
 Founded in 1962 as an all-girls school, in September 1969 it became co-educational and later changed its name to Moore Catholic High School.

 In 1945, the Staten Island motherhouse moved from St. Michael's Home in Greenridge to the former "Horrmann Castle" atop Grymes Hill, and finally in 1965 to a new convent next to the old Greenridge property.
 As their numbers later dwindled, the Sisters downsized the convent and property in 2010, and began moving toward a long-term partnership with the New Windsor community.

 Fargo, North Dakota

-The Fargo, North Dakota community was established in 1880 under Mother Mary John Hughes, and took charge of a free school, home, and academy.
+The Fargo, North Dakota community was established in 1880 under Mary John Hughes, and took charge of a free school, home, and academy.
 Fargo's Presentation Sisters merged into the Union (U.S. Province) in 2013.

 Aberdeen, South Dakota

-In 1886 some Sisters from Fargo went to Aberdeen, South Dakota, and, under the guidance of Mother Mary Joseph Butler, took charge of schools at Bridgewater, Bristol, Chamberlain, Elkton, Jefferson, Mitchell, Milbank, and Woonsocket, as well as two hospitals.
-In 1922, what is now called Presentation College opened in Aberdeen.
+In 1886, some Sisters from Fargo went to Aberdeen, South Dakota, and, under the guidance of Mary Joseph Butler, took charge of schools at Bridgewater, Bristol, Chamberlain, Elkton, Jefferson, Mitchell, Milbank, and Woonsocket, as well as two hospitals.
+In 1922, what was eventually named Presentation College opened in Aberdeen.
 The college primarily educated nurses for the northern portion of South Dakota.